 - Landscape Character Assessment SPG 2004.

 - Highway Design Guide 2004.

 - Highway Design Guide Review 2010.

 - Design and Access Statements 2006.

 - Planning Advice Note 2010.

 - Wokingham Borough Strategic Flood Risk Assessment 2007.

 - Wokingham Community Hubs Consultation Report June 2010.

-- Transport Study
+- The Wokingham Transport Model 2011

-- Statement of Community Views
+- The Statement of Community Views (SCV)

-- 2.3.9 Other planning guidance is likely to emerge during the lifetime of this document which will be relevant to the determination of planning applications.
+- 2.3.9 Other planning guidance is likely to emerge during the lifetime of this document which is likely to be relevant to the determination of planning applications.